Illinois Sports Betting – Bet On Sports Legally In IL

 Will I get arrested for betting on sports in Illinois?

-Illinois residents are not at risk of being arrested for betting on sports as long as bets are placed at offshore online sportsbooks that are operating legally or at any of the state-regulated sportsbooks that are soon to be authorized.
+Illinois residents are not at risk of being arrested for betting on sports as long as bets are placed at offshore online sportsbooks that are operating legally or at any of the state-regulated sportsbooks that are soon to be available.

 Are mobile sports betting apps legal in Illinois?

-Pending the governor's signature, recently passed legislation does authorize state-regulated mobile sports betting apps.
+Recently passed legislation does authorize state-regulated mobile sports betting apps.
 In addition, each of the online sportsbooks you see listed on this page offers a sophisticated mobile sports betting app as well.

 What teams can I bet on in Illinois?